 We offer an extensive jazz program for ages 6 and up.
 Jazz 1 will explore basic technique ranging from traveling steps to coordination exercises.
 Flexibility training is emphasized in this 3 year course.
 Jazz 2 begins to integrate multiple steps together, adding more performance qualities.
 Jazz 3 is our next level, which works on more complicated progressions and strength.
 Jazz 4 begins to get more technical where multiple turns and aggressive jumps are highlighted.
 Coordination, flexibility, and advanced moves are studied.

 A very popular themed Jazz class for ages 6-8yrs.
 Follows the same principals as Jazz class just with a montlhy theme geared towards Barbie!!

 We offer a full structured Tap program for Students.
-From beginner to advanced this program brings coordination and intricate movement to the dancers reportiore.
+From beginner to advanced this program brings coordination and intricate movement to the dancers repertoire.

-Our ballet system follows the Vagnova Methood through the Society of Russian Ballet .
+Our ballet system follows the Vagnova Methood through the Society of Russian Ballet.
 We pride ourselves on our extensive training and technical knowledge in ballet.
-We offer Junior Ballet for ages 6-8 as well as a pre-teen curriculum for ages 9-12.
-Examinations are also conducted in the Junior Levels.
-In addition, we have Ballet 1, 2 and 3, which directs Pre-Pointe junior and elementary Pointe work.
+We offer Junior Ballet for ages 6-8 as well as a curriculum for ages 9-12.
+Certified Examinations are also conducted in the Junior Levels.
+In addition, we have Ballet for the intermediate to advanced dancers, which directs Pre-Pointe junior and elementary Pointe work.

 Our studio prides itself in offering one of the best Hip Hop training facilities in Canada.
 All our classes are offered to those students who would like to have fun and explore their performance side.
 We offer classes for ages 6 and older.
 Our training mainly comes from Los Angeles and New York, where choreographers have instructed us on all forms of the latest Hip Hop steps.